-The Turing-inspired "Meta-Morphogenesis" (M-M) project, proposed in Sloman(2013), extended in generalises these ideas, suggesting that biological evolution anticipated (and in some ways went far beyond) recent ideas about compositionality.
-Evolution's implicit (or unconscious) creativity exceeds every other known form of creativity!
+The Turing-inspired "Meta-Morphogenesis" (M-M) project, proposed in Sloman(2013), extended in Sloman(ongoing) generalises these ideas, suggesting that biological evolution anticipated (and in some ways went far beyond) recent ideas about compositionality.
+Evolution's implicit (or unconscious) creativity, based on types of compositionality discussed in this paper, exceeds every other known form of creativity!